The following grant opportunities do not require a letter of intent in the current grant cycle.

 $100,000 for one year

-Target Audience: Early-stage investigators conducting research on the basic mechanisms and/or vascular biology of pulmonary vascular disease.
+Target Audience: Early-career investigators conducting research on the basic mechanisms and/or vascular biology of pulmonary vascular disease.
 Applicants may be a junior faculty member up to and including the rank of assistant professor, a postdoctoral scholar, a doctoral candidate, or a fellow.

 This grant supports basic, translational, and clinical research aimed at understanding the pathways and pathophysiology of pulmonary vascular disease, with the goal of improving treatment for patients with pulmonary hypertension.